signalogic/SigSRF_SDK/mediaTest_readme.md

 As a quick reference, the basic procedure for playing audio from G711 encoded caps from within Wireshark is given here.
 These instructions are for pcaps containing one RTP stream (not multiple streams).

 1. First, when you run mediaTest, make sure your session config file has the correct payload type set for either G711 uLaw or ALaw.
-If this doesn't match, then the output audio data, although still audible, won't sound quite correct (it will have a dc offset and incorrect amplitude scale).

  - Session config payload type values should be 0 (zero) for uLaw and 8 (eight) for ALaw
  - this is the "termN.rtp_payload_type" field in the session config file (see above), where N is 1 or 2, depending on which endpoint is G711